Joako360/osm2city/doc/manual/preparation.rst

 There are a few different possibilities to generate elevation data, each of which is discussed in details in sub-chapters below.
 This is what is specified in parameter ``ELEV_MODE`` in the ``params.ini`` file:

 * :ref:`ELEV_MODE = "FgelevCaching" <chapter-elev-fgelevcaching-label>`: most automated and convenient
-* :ref:`ELEV_MODE = "Fgelev" <chapter-elev-fgelev-label>`: use this instead of ``FgelevCaching`` if you have clear memory or speed limitations
+* :ref:`ELEV_MODE = "Fgelev" <chapter-elev-fgelev-label>`: use this instead of ``FgelevCaching`` if you have memory or speed limitations
 * :ref:`ELEV_MODE = "Telnet" <chapter-elev-telnet-label>`: use this if you cannot compile C++ or use an older FlightGear version
 * :ref:`ELEV_MODE = "Manual" <chapter-elev-manual-label>`: fallback method — doing a lot of stuff manually

-The two methods using ``Fgelev`` require a bit less manual setup and intervention, however you need to be able to compile a C++ class with dependencies. ``FgelevCaching`` might give the best accuracy, be fastest and most automated.
+The two methods using ``Fgelev*`` require a bit less manual setup and intervention. ``FgelevCaching`` might give the best accuracy, be fastest and most automated.
 However memory requirements, speed etc. might vary depending on your parameter settings (e.g. ``ELEV_RASTER_*``) and the ratio between scenery area and the number of OSM objects.
+In order to use one of the two ``Fgelev*`` methods, you need to have a FlightGear version 3.4 (released February 17 2015) or newer.

 All methods apart from ``FgelevCaching`` will generate a file ``elev.out`` to be put into your input folder. ``FgelevCaching`` can also keep data cached (in a file called ``elev.pkl`` in the input directory) — so from a caching perspective there is not much of a difference [#]_.